 - 1. The quality of the grant proposal, including overall organization, clarity, and thoroughness. - 2.
 The extent to which the proposal calls for substantial new preparation on the part of the faculty member. - 3.
 The likelihood that the project will contribute positively to the strategic plan of the University. - 4.
 Successful completion of previously awarded internal grant projects.

-The Scholarship and Development Committee will evaluate the proposals and award the grants assisted by evaluative comments from the Assistant Director of Faculty Development for Teaching and Learning.
+The Scholarship and Development Committee will evaluate the proposals and award the grants assisted by evaluative comments from the Director of Teaching and Learning.

 TEACHING ENHANCEMENT GRANT